xyOz-dev/Roo-Code-Docs/docs/features/custom-modes.md

 * Managing instructions with version control
 * Allowing non-technical team members to modify instructions without editing JSON

-Note: If both `.clinerules-{mode-slug}` and the `customInstructions` property exist, they will be combined, with the file contents appended after the JSON property.
+Note: If both `.roorules-{mode-slug}` and the `customInstructions` property exist, they will be combined, with the file contents appended after the JSON property.

 ## Configuration Precedence